 - Pustular psoriasis forms white blisters on the skin, usually on the hands and feet.

 - Erythrodermic psoriasis leads to inflammation and redness throughout the body, and it can cause the skin to peel away.

 Inverse, pustular, and erythrodermic psoriasis are less common.
 Also, people are unlikely to confuse these types with skin cancer because the early symptoms are very different.

-There are five forms of skin cancer:
+There are five forms of